Tuning Forks for Vibration Therapy

-Body workers can use tuning forks to create vibration, this energy is said to have a healing affect by relaxing muscles and soothing irritated nerves.
+Body workers can use tuning forks to create vibration, this energy is said to have a healing effect by relaxing muscles and soothing irritated nerves.

 Tuning forks have the dimensions, weight, and general structure to produce a pure set frequency when activated.
 It is both a visual and physical experience with a manual application.

 Most tuning forks are made of aluminum and the length of the prongs determines the pitch (frequency).
 When tapped, the two prongs vibrate, producing sound waves.
-Matrix’s tuning forks have custom handles for added comfort while being held and for longer resonance time than tuning forks without the handles.
+Matrix’s tuning forks have custom handles for added comfort while being held.
+The Matrix handles produce longer resonance time than tuning forks without the handles therefore reducing the re-activation by half.

 Equine Uses & Applications